JadeOracle/Puppet/ReadMe.txt

 11: Keep Waiting (https://www.reddit.com/r/aww/ will help)

+Optional Checks Of Installations

+Java
+Version can be checked using command " java -version "

+Maven
+Version can be checked using command " mvn -version "

+Git
+Version can be checked using command " git --version " Initial git folder can be found at "/home/vagrant/Documents/" (Should find a folder named Battleships)

+Jira
-12: Jira found at localhost:8080
+Site found at localhost:8080

+Nexus
-13: Nexus found at loaclhost:8081/Nexus
+Site found at loaclhost:8081/Nexus
+Status can also be checked using the command  " su vagrant /opt/nexus-2.9.2-01/bin/nexus status "

+Jenkins
-14: Jenkins found at localhost:8082
+Site found at localhost:8082
+Status can also be checked using the command  " service jenkins status "